hackbg/fadroma/crates/fadroma-composability/README.md

 </table>

-## Composability Level 2: Dispatch traits
+### Composability Level 2: Dispatch traits

 > See [`mod dispatch`](./dispatch.rs)

-In contrast with the message trait from CL1, a **dispatch trait** starts with an instantiated variant of the dispatch enum (`self`), and calls functions corresponding to the enum variants.
+In contrast with the **message trait** from CL1, whose functions return different variants of the enum for which it is implemented, a **dispatch trait** starts with an instance of a specific variant of the enum for which it is implemented, and runs a different branch of code depending on which variant it is.

 ```rust
 let response = SomeQuery::GetAsk.dispatch(core)?;